bkgoodman/authbackend/README.md

 `cp makeit.ini.example makeit.ini`

 You might want to edit some things in the file before running the server.

+Make sure that if you are running a TEST server, that you set "Deployment:" to something other thatn "Production"

+## Setup Database

+The database is normally the makeit.db.
+You will probably need to copy this over from somewhere (i.e. live server).
+If you don't have a "live" one to grab and use, you can create an example one with:

+./migrate_db.py --overwrite makeit.db --testdata --testonly

+This utility can also be used to migrate a database to a "new" schema - but this obviously will change drastically from time-to-time, depending on which versions you are migrating to and form.
+The "--testdata" and "--testonly" flags won't actually do any data migration, but will just give you a blank database with some test data in it.

+You can also start with a VERY minimal database with:

+python authserver.py --createdb

 ## Running development server